 According to the ancient Arabian legends, the Great Pyramid was build by the Biblical Saurid (also known as Thoth/Hermes Trismegistus/Idris/Khitat) before the Great Flood to preserve all gathered knowledge of mankind within it.
 Mainstream Egyptologists however, are convinced that Khufu would have let build the pyramid as his own tomb; But this is questionable however, as there is no direct evidence for this and was not recorded in any ancient Egyptian texts.
 Khufu is sometimes regarded as a megalomaniac for the reason that he would have built the pyramid as his tomb, but until now there had only one image been found of this pharao which is a tiny 2 inch statue, while other rulers from other dynasties made colossal statues for themselves.
 Still, many Egyptologists see this cartouche as undisputable proof that Khufu was the builder.
 It is believed that on the cartouche is written: "the companions of Khufu"; Which could possibly refer to the labourers who were cutting and/or transporting the stones during the construction of the pyramid.
 Khufu's sons Khafre and Menkaure would have build the other remaining great pyramids at the Giza plateau, and another son called Djefedre would have build another pyramid in the place Abu Rawash, whereof today only remained its ruins.

 It is however not so obvious that the pharao Khufu was the builder of the Great Pyramid and that the pyramid served as his tomb.
-Although there is a large stone box in the King's Chamber that looks like a stone scarcofagus, it doesn't seem that the pharao was placed here because this chamber looks very sober and without doubt very unworthy for the great pharao.
-Even if all valuable artifacts had here been robbed before, in comparison to other royal graves where rich decorations and accompanying texts had been drawn on the walls, we only see empty, undecorated walls within the King's Chamber.
+Although there is a large stone box in the King's Chamber that looks like a stone sarcophagus, it doesn't seem that the pharao was placed here because this chamber looks very sober and without doubt very unworthy for the great pharao.
+Even if all valuable artefacts had here been robbed before, in comparison to other royal graves where rich decorations and accompanying texts had been drawn on the walls, we only see empty, undecorated walls within the King's Chamber.
 Also, the body of Khufu had never been found.